5OBHAN/Geek-for-Fix/README.md

 # Geek-for-Fix
 _( A custom filter for browser extensions like **AdGuard**, **uBlock Origin**, etc. )_

-Hide all unnecessary ad-elements of GeekForGeeks &amp; experience polished UI redesign
+Hide all unnecessary ad-elements on GeekForGeeks with additional UI redesign for better focus at actual content.

 ## Compatiblity